 Written by Steve Ready Meteorologist

-On average, about nine tropical cyclones form in the South Pacific tropics between November and April.
+On average, about nine tropical cyclones form in the South Pacific tropics between November and April each year.
 Three or four of these leave the tropics and nearly all of them undergo a marked transformation to a mid-latitude cyclone – a completely different weather system – before they reach New Zealand.

 Infra-red satellite image for 10pm 02 February 2011 (New Zealand Daylight Time); this image displays colour-coded cloud top temperature.
 Tropical cyclone Yasi is just about to make landfall on the Cassowary Coast of northern Queensland.